-Blake Harrsch (she/her) is a poet corporeally in New Jersey with a heart determined to capture stories beyond geographic and temporal bounds.
+Blake Harrsch (she/her) is a poet corporeally in New Hampshire with a heart determined to capture stories beyond geographic and temporal bounds.

 “I imagine my blood trail sputtering with the freedom of a dancer’s skirt,